Crieff Hydro: History

 In 1857, Dr Meikle, a recent medical graduate from the University of Edinburgh, observed Priessnitz's work and whilst being personally disparaging of him for his non-medical background, took back some of his principles for his new hydropathic establishment in Aberdeen, Scotland.
 When Priessnitz came to Britain on a visit promoted by the publications of Captain R. T. Claridge, a prominent booster of his methods, The Lancet was particularly scathing about his work, describing him as a charlatan and a fraud.
 However, Dr James Manby Gully, also an Edinburgh medical graduate, picked up on the "water cure", his most famous patient being Charles Darwin, who attended Gully's establishment in Malvern, Worcestershire.

 In 1861 Thomas bought the Lochhead Hydropathic Hotel in the Westburn district of Aberdeen which had been founded in 1851 by Rev Alexander Munro but bought by his late brother, Dr William Meikle soon thereafter.
-Thomas Meikle immediately added a new wing of Turkish Baths.
+Thomas Meikle immediately added a new wing of Victorian Turkish baths.
 However in 1868 he decided to move to Crieff.
 Importantly no alcohol was sold in the hotel (this remained in place until 1994).

 Built in 1868 during the second wave of such establishments in the UK in the later part of the 19th century, Crieff Hydro utilised the Caledonian Railway to bring a prosperous, sober clientele from the lowlands of Scotland to take the cure in upmarket conditions.
 The architect of the original Scots-Jacobean style building, built at a cost of £30,000, was Robert Ewan, but the original building was extended in the later heyday of hydropathic spas in 1893–94.

 It was successful from the start and, from a stable of 20 such establishments across Scotland at the peak, is one of only two left, the other being Peebles Hydro in Peebles in similar upland surroundings.
 Priessnitz considered mountain scenery an essential background to his Nature Cure.
 By 1874, as medical superintendent, Dr Meikle was drawing a salary of £500 per annum, receiving dividends on his investment at the maximum of 7% and getting an extraordinary £279 as an ex gratia payment.
 It was rather self-contained, farming its own estate until recently, and possessing its own hydroelectricity station, fed from Loch Turret until 1968, (now part of the seven-station Breadalbane hydroelectric scheme) and its own laundry.
 The company still has only 160 shareholders.

-During the Second World War, the government took over the Hydro, and Free Polish forces were billeted there, to the chagrin of some of the residents of the town, who felt scarce food supplies were being diverted to the Poles' exclusive use.

 It has been a Category B listed building since 1971.